nanjizal/cornerContour/src/cornerContour/demo/ReadDemo.md

 ### Read Demo: Some WebGL tests with Corner Contour

-Demos use WebGL target but similar can be done in other targets.
+Demos use the WebGL target, but similar examples can be created with other targets.

 List of Demos: